iconcells/makeschoolNote/Make-School-Notes-master/README.md

 ##NotesTableViewCell

-Displays a a note, including title and creation date.
+Displays a a note, including title and creation date. done.

 ##NotesViewController